OpenGlobe/CMU-OpioidHack/README.md

 Join the Slack Channel!

 ## Use cases
-Use cases can be reviewed and downloaded here (PDF): http://www.code4pa.tech/wp-content/uploads/2018/08/2018-Use-Cases.pdf.
+Use cases can be reviewed and [downloaded here (PDF)](http://www.code4pa.tech/wp-content/uploads/2018/08/2018-Use-Cases.pdf).
 At the end of each case study will be a short list of possibly relevant places to look and / or datasets to consider.

 ## Sources of data
 The website directs you to a number of open data sources, starting with this listing: https://data.pa.gov/Government-That-Works/Open-Datasets-Refresh-Schedule/fqhz-hvw6